Phone Phone

 What’s the Right Structure?
 Part 1: Holding Company vs. Operating Company

 This is the first article in our new series, What’s the Right Structure, where we explore key legal and tax considerations for business owners looking to grow, protect, or restructure their companies.
-In this opening piece, we break down the difference between a holding company and an operating company — and why introducing a holdco might be a smart move.

-What is an Operating Company (Opco)?
+What Is an Operating Company (Opco)?

-What is a Holding Company (Holdco)?
+What Is a Holding Company (Holdco)?

 Why Use a Holding Company?